TheTrainingBoss/Sitefinity-Admins-Workshop/Setup/readme.md

 environment for content authors, designers and developers to work in.
 You want to give everyone the tools they need while still protecting security and resources.
-The sections that follow explain setup of key areas of the site like Ecommerce, email setup, modules, security and site management.
+The sections that follow explain setup of key areas of the site like email setup, modules, security and site management.

 Email and Notification Configuration
 ------------------------------------